-In addition to monitoring the liquidity position, the banks also analyse the stability of the funds attracted from various sources in order to define the expected cash outflows.
-The analysis is prepared on a regular basis and the information about the changes of depositors' behaviour is reported to the management.
+In addition to monitoring the liquidity position, the Bank also analyses the stability of the funds attracted from various sources in order to define the expected cash outflows.
+The analysis is prepared on a regular basis and the information about the changes of depositors' behaviour is reported to the management of the Bank.

-The expected cash flows on some financial assets and financial liabilities vary significantly from the contractual cash flows.
+The Bank's expected cash flows on some financial assets and financial liabilities vary significantly from the contractual cash flows.
 The principal differences are as follows:

-• Demand deposits from customers are expected to remain stable or increase;
+demand deposits from customers are expected to remain stable or increase;